 Perhaps one of the most troubling points that came up in our survey of small businesses and how they answer the phone was that 58% choose affordability over functionality.
 This shows just how competitive and price-sensitive the landscape is for small businesses.
 The problem is that many small businesses may be losing out on customers and market segments due to outdated or inefficient telephony systems that drive customers elsewhere.

-To remedy this problem and provide real value for our small business customers, our phone systems respond to your need for affordable telephony solutions that adapt with you as your business grows.
+To remedy this problem and provide real value for our customers, our small business telephone systems respond to your need for affordable telephony solutions that adapt with you as your business grows.
 We want to make it easier for your customers to get through to you and for you to respond to them, because your success is our success.

 Choosing a Telephone System for Small Business